NealAnalyticsLLC/fhir-server/samples/iotedge/Readme.md

     ![Select Device](./images/select_device.png)

-1. Confirm that the deployment was successful
+1. Confirm the deployment was successful

     ![Deployment Successful](./images/deploy_success.PNG)

-    > **Note:** it may take some time for the device to report the containers are running as it will need to pull the docker images from the container registry prior to being operational
+    > **Note:** It may take some time for the device to report the containers are running as it will need to pull the docker images from the container registry prior to being operational

 ## Step 3: Test your Deployment